Academic (School) Reference Letter Samples – Templates

 Importance of Academic Reference Letter

-Academic reference letters are generally written to help students get into graduate school programs or get internships and entry-level jobs in corporate organizations.
-While the student’s transcripts and standardized test scores can provide information on a student’s academic knowledge and qualifications, the admissions department or company hiring team uses the school reference letter to help validate their data-based perspective on a student.
+These letters are generally written to help students get into graduate school programs or get internships and entry-level jobs in corporate organizations.
+While the student’s transcripts and standardized test scores can provide information on a student’s academic knowledge and qualifications, the admissions department or company hiring team uses this document to help validate their data-based perspective on a student.

-Academic reference letters can also be used as an alternative to a professional reference for someone who lacks work experience in a given industry.
-In this case, academic reference letters can be particularly powerful if the job opening aligns with the applicant’s academic experience.
+It can also be used as an alternative to a professional reference for someone who lacks work experience in a given industry.
+In this case, it can be particularly powerful if the job opening aligns with the applicant’s academic experience.

 What is Included in an Academic Reference Letter?